cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 ## Next Steps

-We are currently in the planning phase.
-Our immediate next steps are:
+Our immediate next steps for Week 2 are:

-- Finalize the implementation plan with detailed tasks
-- Set up the development environment and repository
+- Implement database schema and entity models using TypeORM
-- Create initial project structure for both frontend and backend
+- Create initial user authentication module with JWT support
+- Begin setting up Slack OAuth integration
-- Begin work on the database schema design
+- Develop the core database entities and relationships
-- Research integration options for Slack, Trello, and AI services

-We'll begin active development in late April 2025 and will provide regular updates on our progress through this project page.
+We'll continue to provide weekly updates on our progress through blog posts.